You’ll understand the power of Sagrada Familia Church by looking at one Tripadvisor snip:

 Have Sagrada Familia tickets sold out at any point?

-It is not uncommon for tickets to sell out over holidays and weekends during high season: for this reason and the one listed above it is recommended to reserve online in advance.
+It is not uncommon for tickets to sell out over holidays and weekends and at any time during high season: for this reason and the one listed above it is recommended to reserve online in advance.

 Is the Sagrada Familia audio guide available in English?